 TensorFlow 1.7

-If you want to follow along on the CPU, you may have trouble with long training times, but you can still do it with a pip install --upgrade tensorflow.
+.
 If you plan to follow along with TensorFlow on the GPU, then you will also need the to install the Cuda Toolkit and the matching CuDNN.
 See the TensorFlow install page for which version of CuDNN and the Cuda Toolkit you need.
 For installing the GPU version of TensorFlow, you can see my TensorFlow-GPU Windows installation tutorial or the Linux Tensorflow-GPU setup tutorial, both of which are with older version of TensorFlow, but the steps are the same (Get TF, CUDA Toolkit, and copy over the CuDNN files).

 Okay, enough on that, let's play!
 I've personally always really liked generative models.
 They are relatively quick to train, requiring very little data, but can produce results very similar to the input you fed them.
 They don't appear to have much practical use as of yet, but you can do fun things with them, like making art and such.
 Since this series is a little less practical and a little more for fun, let's do it!
 I'd like us to start with what's known as a Character-Level Generative Neural Network.
 The "character" part of this just means it'll generate new sequences by using individual characters.
 In most cases, this is for language like tasks, but this doesn't HAVE to be the case.
 Let's first check it out with a real language, however.
 The most simple-to-use implementation that I've seen for a character-level generative model in TensorFlow is the char-rnn-tensorflow project on GitHub from Sherjil Ozair.
 Just in case things have changed and you want to follow along exactly, the exact commit I am working with is: 401ebfd Go ahead and Grab/clone this package, extract if necessary, and let's see what we've got here.

-We've got a data directory, inside of which we have tinyshakespeare, which houses input.txt.
+.
 Opening this, we can see it's written like you'd expect a play to be written, with structure like:

-thing person says
+NAME: thing person says NEXT NAME... and so on

 So this is a bit more than just some English text, it's also got a bit of structure to it.
 The goal of a generative algorithm is to reproduce something *like* what it was trained on.
 Let's see how that goes with this sample data.
 Also, note how big the training data is: 1MB.
 Very little data is required at all here.